07 May How To Zoom Like A Professional with Jeremy Louison

 Bluetooth, it can cut out and then you’re like, Ugh, I can’t hear you.
 I can’t hear you things and stuff and go back and forth.
 And then you ended up messing up the call or whatever.
 So do something wired with a microphone on it, plug it into your computer and do it that way.
 But that’s all I got.
 Those are my top four or five points on how to do professionals, zoom call.

 Visit and subscribe to the Visible Music College Youtube Channel to unlock more music lessons from our Visible Vault.

 Visible Music College, founded in 2000 by Ken Steorts (founding guitarist of Christian rock band Skillet), is located at 200 Madison Avenue in downtown Memphis.
-Visible is an accredited college with bachelor’s and master’s degrees and certificate programs, with additional campuses in Chicago, Dallas, and Atascadero, CA. The focus of Visible is on creating small, intentional artist communities throughout the world that emphasize growth in three key areas: spiritual, professional, and academic.
+Visible is an accredited college with bachelor’s and master’s degrees and certificate programs, with a fully online option.
+The focus of Visible is on creating small, intentional artist communities throughout the world that emphasize growth in three key areas: spiritual, professional, and academic.

 For more information about Visible Music College, visit www.visible.edu.